 Erik's hands fell to his sides and his shoulders slumped down.
 He aggressively ran his hands through his hair.
 He could hear Nadir's voice in the back of his brain telling him to just walk away.
 Don't snap.
 Walk away.
 He closed his eyes and took a struggling breath.
 He silently turned and walked down the hall, away from her.
 Away from what he was about to do.

 "Wait!"
-Her voice was high pitched and panicked.
+Her voice was high-pitched and panicked.
 "Wait, Erik!
-I'm, I'm so sorry," she started following him, practically running since his strides were so much bigger than her own.
+I'm, I'm so sorry," she started following him, practically running after his quickened strides.

 He kept walking and suddenly he was already at the bottom of the stairs.
 Christine was still scurrying after him, trying to apologize.

 Finally he stop and turned to face her.
 If looks could murder, Christine would have dropped dead right there.
 He held up his hand before she had a chance to speak again.
 "Stay where you are, Christine."
-His voice was like acid.
+His voice was dripping with acid.
 It burned her ears.
 She couldn't believe that voice came out of the same man who could make her swoon by simply speaking in his deep, soothing voice.
-"I cannot be held responsible for my actions right now, so stay over there."
+"I cannot be held responsible for my actions right now- stay over there."

 She took a step forward.
 "I don't believe you."
 She took a deep breath.
 "You talk a big game, Erik, but I don't buy it."